-CCBL manages its operational risk by each business unit and supporting function:
+CCBL manages its operational risk by each business unit and supporting function being required to:

-- Carry out an RCSA to identify, document and quantify the operational risks arising in their activities, identify the controls needed to mitigate those operational risks, assess the effectiveness of those controls and identify actions to be taken to improve the effectiveness, where necessary; - Communicate these risks and mitigating actions to the Risk Management Department; - Implement the actions identified to improve the controls; - Identify operational risk events occurring in their area and report these to the Risk Management Department, and, where appropriate, identify and implement actions to remedy any control failures; - Maintain and enact written departmental procedures and operational manuals, including end-to-end process maps, defining and documenting, for all products, the business processes and controls in the function; and - Ensuring that the operational risk in any new business or products is identified as part of the NPA process.
+- Carry out a Risk and Control Self-Assessment (RCSA) to identify, document and quantify the operational risks arising in their activities, identify the controls needed to mitigate those operational risks, assess the effectiveness of those controls and identify actions to be taken to improve the effectiveness, where necessary; - Communicate these risks and mitigating actions to the Risk Management Department; - Implement the actions identified to improve the controls; - Identify operational risk events occurring in their area and report these to the Risk Management Department, and, where appropriate, identify and implement actions to remedy any control failures; - Maintain and enact written departmental procedures and operational manuals, including end-to-end process maps, defining and documenting, for all products, the business processes and controls in the function; and - Ensuring that the operational risks in the function arising from any new business or products is identified as part of the NPA process.

-Operational risk losses in 2017 were \$40,200 (2016: \$47,000).
+Operational risk losses in 2018 were \$1,370 (2017: \$40,200).